It Turns Out Millennials Were Right About Rosé The Whole Time

 3. It's A Great Value Wine

-You can get good rosés for $9.99 — and, advises Milne, if you go up a few bucks, to the $12.99-$18 range, you can really hit what she see as the sweet spot for really delicious, value-driven wines.
+You can get good rosés for £8 — and, advises Milne, if you go up a few quid, to the £10-£15 range, you can really hit what she see as the sweet spot for really delicious, value-driven wines.
 It's also a great wine to buy in a box, another way to save.
 Boxed wine, like rosé, can get a bad rap, but Milne says the French have been doing it for years, and boxed wine is great for varieties that aren't meant to be aged (like, you guessed it, rosé).

-You can get good rosés for $9.99 — and, advises Milne, if you go up a few bucks, to the $12.99-$18 range, you can really hit what she see as the sweet spot for really delicious, value-driven wines.
+You can get good rosés for £8 — and, advises Milne, if you go up a few quid, to the £10-£15 range, you can really hit what she see as the sweet spot for really delicious, value-driven wines.
 It's also a great wine to buy in a box, another way to save.
 Boxed wine, like rosé, can get a bad rap, but Milne says the French have been doing it for years, and boxed wine is great for varieties that aren't meant to be aged (like, you guessed it, rosé).

 Advertisement